 Further, whenever a public identity is subscribed to the AR feature, all anonymous calls placed to the public identity are sent to an AR Application Server.
 This allows the AR AS to log the most recently blocked public identity in case the subscriber requests an AR on the call.
 The AR AS stores call data for all terminating calls that originate from a UE who has privacy invoked and for which a 180 ringing was received from the called UE.
-The AR AS MUST record both the most recent terminating call that originated from a UE who has privacy invoked, as well as any additional terminating calls that originated from a UE who has privacy invoked that arrived within the most recent X minutes, where X is a provisioned timer specified in Table 46.
+The AR AS MUST record both the most recent terminating call that originated from a UE who has privacy invoked, as well as any additional terminating calls that originated from a UE who has privacy invoked, as well as any additional terminating calls that originated from a UE who has privacy invoked that arrived within the most recent X minutes, where X is a provisioned timer specified in Table 49.
 It is recommended that the value of X be set to at least two minutes.